gimbalinc/hello-gimbal-ios/README.md

 ## Installing Dependencies
 We use cocoapods to manage dependencies [https://cocoapods.org/](https://cocoapods.org)
 - sudo gem install cocoapods (if you do not already have cocoapods installed)
-- cd to the directory where you have cloned the project
+- cd to the directory where you have cloned this project
-- run the command pod install
+- run the command **pod install**
-- open hello-gimbal-ios.xcworkspace file (not the .xcodeproj file)
+- open hello-gimbal-ios.xcworkspace (not the .xcodeproj file)

 ## In the sample iOS application
 - fill your API KEY into ViewController.m